 Environmental Studies Minor

-The ES Minor is a 5-course, 20-credit course of study.
+The minor requires a minimum of 20 credits, beginning with Environmental Studies 100, Introduction to Environmental Studies.
 All students must take ENVST 100 (Introduction to Environmental Studies) and four additional courses at the 200- or 300-level related to Environmental Studies (one 300-level course is required).
 Two of these courses must be in the Natural Sciences (Group A), and two must be in the Social Sciences/ Humanities (Group B).

 Courses in the same department as the student’s major may not be counted towards the minor in Environmental Studies.
 Courses that are approved for the minor are in the major/minor requirements form.